5 Queries

 Special | Is Null , Is Not Null , Like , Between , In |

-operator.
-This compares a value with a certain pattern.
-That pattern can be the literal string to compare with, such as Like “North”.
-But the pattern may also contain wild cards, such as Like “He*”.
-This allows the use of the operator Like very powerful.
+operator plays a special role.
+It compares a value with a specific pattern.
+This pattern can be a literal string, such as Like “North”, or it can contain wildcards, such as Like “He*”.
+This makes the Like operator very powerful.

-Date values must be surrounded by the symbol #
+Date values must be enclosed in pound signs #

 .
 Some examples of date criteria: #12/5/2010#